-The New York Foundation for the Arts (NYFA) is proud to announce the 2018 recipients of the Murray Reich Distinguished Artist Award, which was inaugurated in 2015.
-This year’s winners, Sarah Draney, Rick Klauber, Reeva Potoff, and Kay WalkingStick each received an unrestricted cash award of $12,000.
+New York Foundation for the Arts (NYFA) is proud to announce Jaune Quick-to-See Smith as the 2019 recipient of the Murray Reich Distinguished Artist Award, which was inaugurated in 2015.

 Reich’s widow, Elizabeth Weatherford, commented in 2015, “Murray appreciated the capacity of artists to turn to their inner lives, and to draw out ideas, beauty, mistakes, or innovations.
 He would be so pleased that this award will open up new possibilities for the selected artists, allowing them to devote concentrated time–to working, or reflection, or travel, or producing projects, or developing their archives and websites.”

 In 2020 The Murray Reich Distinguished Artist Award funds will be donated to the Keep NYS Creating Project Grant.
 This program was established in response to COVID-19 to help artists in Western New York, Finger Lakes, Southern Tier, Central New York, North Country, Mohawk Valley, Capital District, Mid-Hudson, and Long Island continue their creative projects that have been interrupted due to the pandemic.